 To this date, no one has developed an NFT collection inspired by NASA’s exoplanets and associated metadata.
 The team at Nola Labs came together to fill this gap in the market with beautiful, timeless works of art that are animated to spin, circle and turn.

-The XOplanet NFT collection is the result of the founder’s long-held interest in outer space, space travel, Ufology, aliens and extraterrestrials, combined with a newfound interest in NFT technology.
-The team members are dispersed across Miami, Atlanta, Seattle, Manchester-Great Britain, Rotterdam, and Czech Republic.
+The XOplanet NFT collection is the result of the founder’s long-held interest in outer space, space travel, Ufology, aliens, and extraterrestrials, combined with a newfound interest in NFT technology.
+The team members are dispersed across Miami, Atlanta, Seattle, Manchester-Great Britain, Rotterdam, and the Czech Republic.